promisedlandt/cookbook-repo_keys/README.md

 # Platforms

 Only tested on Debian.
 Ubuntu might work.
-Everything else won't, until you can get bitbucket_rest_api to install, which shouldn't be hard.
+Everything else won't, until you can get bitbucket_rest_api to install, which shouldn't be hard - should be as easy as getting [Nokogiri to install](http://nokogiri.org/tutorials/installing_nokogiri.html).

 # Performance